Explore the Visible (and Invisible) with Spectral Bands

 As the name implies, your coastal aerosol band is particularly useful in coastal, bathymetric, and aerosol studies.
 The coastal band reflects blues and violets and is becoming more common on satellite sensors such as Landsat-8 and WorldView-3.
 Here are some of its spectral band applications:

-WHALE POPULATION: Because of its ability to penetrate water (up to 20-30m in clear water), the coastal band is being used to estimate (sub-surface) whale populations This spectral band allows more confidence in the identification of whales in the wild as opposed to observations of animals in captive tanks.
+WHALE POPULATION: Because of its ability to penetrate water (up to 20-30m in clear water), the coastal band can estimate (sub-surface) whale populations.
+This spectral band allows more confidence in the identification of whales in the wild as opposed to observations of animals in captive tanks.
 (Counting whale populations from space)

 BATHYMETRY: Because the coastal aerosol band is absorbed less by water, it allows for coastal water and ocean color observation.
 This is also useful for spectral signatures for marine vegetation like seagrass and other underwater benthic habitats.

 AEROSOLS: Because the coastal aerosol band is more sensitive to clouds, smoke, and haze, it’s being used for filtering out clouds in imagery processing.
 Earth observers are fine-tuning cloudless orthoimagery as base maps with the help of the coastal aerosol band.
 (Cloud detection and removal techniques in Landsat 8 imagery).

 2. Blue (0.45-0.51µm)

 Snorkel in an oasis of marine vegetation with the deepwater imaging of the blue band.
 Your eyes can see reflected blue light.
 Depending on the clarity of the water, visible light like the blue band can reach depths up to 20-30 meters.
 Tweak your spectral signature using the blue band for deepwater imaging.

 DEEP WATER IMAGING: Because of its finer level of spectral penetration in coastal areas, underwater reefs, water turbidity, and sediment, submerged aquatic vegetation, turbidity, and bathymetric mapping make for some unique remote sensing applications.

 SMOKE PLUMES, ATMOSPHERIC HAZE, AND CLOUDS: The visible range blue is shorter wavelengths like blue (0.45-0.51µm), which are most sensitive to atmospheric haze.
 This makes the blue band ideal for detecting smoke plumes because shorter wavelengths are more easily scattered by smaller particles.